pytorch/ao/torchao/sparsity/prototype/superblock/README.md

 ## Benchmarking

 For all our benchmarking results, you can run `benchmark.sh`.
-This will run benchmarks with random weights, only testing speedup.

 These benchmarks were run on a NVIDIA-A10080GB, with cuSPARSELt v0.5.2.